paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 *   - Qualification according to one of the following standards: MIL-PRF-xxxx level T, MIL-PRF-xxxx level S, MIL-PRF-xxxx level R, ESCC 300x, NASDA-QTS-xxxx class I (JAXA-QTS-2040E)
     - Higher
     - 3
-*   - Qualification according to one of the following standards: AEC Q200, MIL-PRF-xxx level P, NASDA-QTS-xxxx class II with identification of manufacturing sites for these standards, qualification according to approved CECC standards.
+*   - Qualification according to one of the following standards: AEC Q200, MIL-PRF-xxx level P, NASDA-QTS-xxxx class II with identification of manufacturing sites for these standards, qualification according to approved {term}`CECC` standards.
     - Equivalent
     - 2
 *   - Qualification according to one of the following MIL-PRF-xxxx level M, or qualification program internal to the manufacturer and unidentified manufacturing sites